 Medical history and physical exam

-The levels of these tumor markers might be used to tell the doctor how much cancer is present, how well treatment is working, and whether the cancer has come back.
+The levels of these tumor markers might also be used to help tell which type of testicular cancer it might be, how much cancer is present, how well treatment is working, and whether the cancer has come back.

 Surgery to diagnose testicular cancer

-Chest x-ray: This is a plain x-ray of your chest to see whether the cancer has spread to your lungs or to lymph nodes around the chest.
+Chest x-ray: This is a plain x-ray of your chest to see if the cancer has spread to your lungs or to lymph nodes around the chest.
 If the x-ray is normal, you probably don’t have cancer in your lungs.
 But most doctors feel a CT scan can better show whether the cancer has spread to the chest.

-CT scan (computed tomography): A CT scan is helpful in finding out whether the cancer has spread to your lungs, liver, or other organs.
+CT scan (computed tomography): A CT scan is helpful in finding out if the cancer has spread to your lungs, liver, or other organs.
 The scan uses x-rays to make detailed pictures of your body.
 Instead of taking just one picture, a CT scanner takes many as it rotates around you.
 A computer then combines these into a picture of a slice of your body.

-MRI (magnetic resonance imaging): MRI scans use radio waves and strong magnets instead of x-rays to take pictures.
+MRI (magnetic resonance imaging): MRI scans use radio waves and strong magnets instead of x-rays to make pictures.
 MRI pictures show a lot of detail.
 They are very helpful when looking at the brain and spinal cord.

-Last Medical Review: 05/16/2012
+Last Medical Review: 01/02/2014

-Last Revised: 01/28/2013
+Last Revised: 02/11/2014